inkognitro/oas-tszod-gen/README.md

 #### `ZodValidationRequestHandler` :warning: not available yet
 This implementation is responsible for validating the request and response data through their Zod schemas.
-This one is only available when ZodSchemas are generated: `withZod: true`
+This one is only available when Zod schemas are generated due to the `withZod: true` configuration.